Before you begin

 Replace the values marked in green with relevant data from your application, most likely a variable to programmatically capture values.
 Alternatively, visit the In-App Builder Settings (Installation Center) to copy the snippet code.

 If the user and/or account does not exist in Totango (based on the Account ID), Totango will create new account and user records in your instance, using the user's email address as the Account ID.
-It is highly recommended to ensure that your application has a mechanism in place to match its account identifier to each Totango Account ID, prior to installing the snippet.
+It is highly recommended to ensure that your application has a mechanism in place to match its account and user identifiers to each Totango Account and User ID, prior to installing the snippet.
+Or, install the script conditionally so that if there is not Account ID for a user, your application does not even load the script.

 <!-- Totango Tracking Code -->